Automattic/wp-calypso/packages/composite-checkout/README.md

 ### useSelect

 A React Hook that accepts a callback which is provided the `select` function from the [Data store](#data-stores).
 The `select()` function can be called with the name of a store and will return the bound selectors for that store.
 Only works within [CheckoutProvider](#CheckoutProvider).

+### useSetStepComplete

+A React Hook that will return a function to set a step to "complete".
+Only works within a step.
+The function looks like `( stepNumber: number, isComplete: boolean ) => void;`.

 ### useTotal